-More than 40 states require private insurance companies to cover telemedicine services.
-If you live in one of these states, your telehealth appointments will likely be covered by your plan.
+In 43 states and the District of Columbia, private payer laws address telehealth reimbursement.
+In these states, your telehealth appointments will likely be covered by your plan.
 Some companies that provide services across many states also cover telemedicine, whether the state requires it or not.

 You can also use this state checker to see if your state requires telehealth coverage.
 But remember that your insurance company may cover telehealth even if the state doesn’t require it.
 Calling is the best way to get a clear answer to your question.

 Have you used your computer for a work-related Zoom call?
 Have you talked to your friends on your phone via FaceTime?
-You’re prepared to talk with your provider in a telemedicine appointment.
+You’re prepared to speak with your provider in a telemedicine appointment.

-If you’re computer savvy, all of these steps are easy to understand and finish.
+If you’re computer savvy, these steps are easy to understand and finish.
 But if you’re confused or unsure, ask for help from a friend and practice before your appointment starts.

 In the past, people with an opioid use disorder (OUD) had to visit a provider in person.
 Telemedicine techniques changed everything, and many researchers say the new model is remarkably effective.
 People have better access to the care they need.